 Come to think of it, that tactic didn’t always work out in high school either – which is why I showed up completely out of breath and wearing cargo shorts to an honors society ceremony during my senior year.
 Everyone else was in suits and dresses.
 Whoops.

-To avoid repeating that fate, I had to figure out how to use Google Calendar – my calendar app of choice – an integral part of my life.
+To avoid repeating that fate, I had to figure out how to use Google Calendar – my calendar app of choice and an integral part of my life.

-In this post, I’ll show you how I used it as a student, as well as how I use it today.
-If you’re using a different calendar app, most of this will still work for you (calendar apps aren’t too terribly unique), so no worries.
+In this post, I’ll show you how I used Google Calendar as a student, as well as how I use it today.
+If you’re using a different calendar app, most of this will still work for you (calendar apps aren’t too terribly unique).

 Before we get into the details, I want to mention that Google Calendar is part of my quick capture system.
 What’s a quick capture system, you ask?